projectacrn/acrn-hypervisor/doc/tutorials/rt_linux.rst

    Real-Time Linux (PREEMPT_RT) VM on ACRN

-The privileged VM exclusively owns its passthrough devices, so in addition to the controller and file system used by the SOS, a dedicated storage controller and device are needed to host the privileged VM's root filesystem.
+The RTVM exclusively owns its passthrough devices, so in addition to the controller and file system used by the SOS, a dedicated storage controller and device are needed to host the RTVM's root filesystem.
 The two storage devices should be under different PCI controllers because the system can only pass through PCI-based devices to a guest OS.
 The Intel NUC7ixDNHE NUC (KBL) is a good platform to set